Next GUTSY meeting: Monday 1 June 2015

 Healthunlocked - NHS and OPA supported oesophageal cancer discussion forum.
 Lots of useful advice

 There is a lot happening at the moment to bring awareness of oesophageal cancer and its symptoms to the public in general.
 Two initiatives are currently underway:

 The first is a countrywide (England) extension of the NHS awareness campaign involving posters in doctors surgeries, tabletop exhibitions (in hospital foyers, supermarkets, shopping centres etc) and via the press and media.
-Initially piloted in the North East in January, a campaign is being set up to cover the whole of England in January 2015.
+Initially piloted in the North East in January, a campaign is being set up to cover the whole of England in February 2015.
 This is great news - click here for full information.
-Wales is not involved but the GUTSY group held a awareness event in the foyer of Ysbyty Gwynedd a couple of months ago and will do the same in the other hospitals in North Wales in the near future.
+Wales is not involved but the GUTSY group held an awareness event in the foyer of Ysbyty Gwynedd a couple of months ago and will do the same in the other hospitals in North Wales in the near future.

 Anybody, whether a recently diagnosed patient, relative, support medical staff or cancer support workers should visit Tim Underwood’s website at http://thecancermarathon.org.
 Tim Underwood is a consultant surgeon at the University Hospital of Southampton with a particular interest in oesophageal cancer.

 Chester Road, Rossett,